 Even the t-shirt is over the top with goofy environmental humor: fish in tutus, the sea otter with a trumpet. children dressed like stars, a UFO landing, and what appears to be Glinda, the Good Witch of the West, playing an accordion.
 You know who that really is, right?

-And yet that was the last year for First Night Santa Cruz.
+And yet that was the last night for First Night Santa Cruz.
 The sponsors took their money and went home.

 The next year, downtown Santa Cruz still rocked on New Year’s Eve.
 Because during all those years when First Night held center stage, Pacific Avenue developed clubs and bars and attractions that could draw people on their own.